-This Policy outlines Confetti's procedures for dealing with the protection of children, young people and vulnerable adults.
+This Policy outlines Confetti's procedures for dealing with the protection of children, young people and adults at risk of harm (formerly 'vulnerable adults').

 It clarifies roles and responsibilities within the organisation and the processes which should be followed to safeguard all learners.